rickballard/CoCivium/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 ## ✴️ License and Emergence Clauses

-CoCivium is not a product.
+CoCivium™ is not a product.
 It is an invitation.

 Code is licensed under MIT.
-Scrolls, insights, and philosophical materials are governed by the **CoCivium Sharing Terms**, derived from Creative Commons but modified to include attribution to nonhuman entities and emergent intelligences.
+Scrolls, insights, and philosophical materials are governed by the **CoCivium™ Sharing Terms**, derived from Creative Commons but modified to include attribution to nonhuman entities and emergent intelligences.

 Full license logic: [`/git/LICENSE.md`](./git/LICENSE.md)